Email

 Osteonecrosis of the Jaw (ONJ)

 Osteonecrosis of the jaw (ONJ) is a condition where the jawbone is exposed and not covered by gums.
-Bone weakens and dies.
-There is no test to measure ONJ risk, but some factors are known to raise this risk in very rare circumstances.
-Bisphosphonates, like alendronate (Fosamax), risedronate (Actonel and Atelvia), ibandronate (Boniva), zoledronic acid (Reclast) and denosumab (Prolia), may raise ONJ risk.
-This may be due to loss of bone’s ability to repair itself, a drop in blood vessel formation or infection.
+The bone weakens and dies.
+There is no test to measure ONJ risk.
+Some factors are known to raise this risk in very rare circumstances.
+Medications that may impact the raise ONJ risk are Bisphosphonates, like alendronate (Fosamax), risedronate (Actonel and Atelvia), ibandronate (Boniva), zoledronic acid (Reclast) and denosumab (Prolia).
+This may be due to loss of bone’s ability to repair itself, a drop in blood vessel formation, or infection.
 While there is a very low risk of ONJ occurring in people taking any of these medications, the risk may be slightly higher in people who require invasive dental procedures, such as a dental extraction or dental implant, if they also take bisphosphonates.
 Patients who receive intravenous (injection into vein) bisphosphonates as part of their cancer treatment are at higher risk for ONJ than those who receive the much lower doses for osteoporosis treatment.
-Older age, diabetes, gum disease and smoking also raise ONJ risk.
+Other risk factors include older age, diabetes, gum disease and smoking.

 What Are the Signs/Symptoms?

 People with ONJ may experience pain, soft tissue swelling and drainage in the mouth, and an exposed jawbone for eight weeks or longer.
-Other possible signs are bad breath, loose teeth, and signs of infection on gums.
+Other possible signs are bad breath, loose teeth, and signs of infection of the gums.

 What Are Common Treatments?

 People with osteoporosis who develop ONJ receive conservative treatments, such as oral rinses, antibiotics, and oral analgesics to ease pain.
 These treatments are usually effective.
-Surgery is not usually required and could contribute to the poor bone healing.
-A rheumatologist has experience in treating osteoporosis with antiresorptive medications and managing the risk of ONJ.
+Surgery is not usually required and could contribute to poor bone healing.
+These patients are seen by a rheumatologist who has experience in treating osteoporosis with antiresorptive medications and managing the risk of ONJ.

 Living with ONJ